 Device identification analyzes the computer rather than the person who is visiting your website.
 It profiles the operating system, internet connection, and the browser, to gauge if the transaction has to be approved, flagged, or declined.
-All devices (phones, computers, tablets, etc) have a unique device fingerprint (similar to human fingerprints) that helps identify fraudulent patterns and assess risks, if any.
+All devices (phones, computers, tablets, etc) have a unique device fingerprint (similar to human fingerprints) that helps identify fraudulent transaction patterns and assess risks, if any.

-Companies like ThreatMatrix monitor the device ID, using it as a reference point to see if other people have flagged it for suspicious or fraudulent activities in the past.
+Companies like ThreatMatrix monitor the device ID, using it as a reference point to see if other people have flagged it for suspicious or fraudulent transactions or activities in the past.
 Fraudsters cannot impersonate a computer’s unique identity, making it a great option to protect your business against online fraud.

 Blacklists or fraud prevention blacklists contains all order details like credit card information, customer names, email addresses, physical addresses, and at times even countries that companies have identified as fraudulent or risky.